UchuServer/Uchu/README.md

 **If you have installed your client with Nexus LU Launcher,** Uchu will automatically detect its resources location, and no manual setup is required.
 The server will start, and you can continue to [Getting ready to play](#getting-ready-to-play).

-**If you have manually installed your client,** or Uchu can't find the NLUL client's resource folder, open `config.xml` with a text editor.
+**If you have manually installed your client,** or Uchu can't find the client resources downloaded by Nexus LU Launcher, open `config.xml` with a text editor.
 Find this text:
 ```xml
 <GameResourceFolder>path to res folder</GameResourceFolder>
 ```